Weighted Bounded Variation Revisited: Preliminaries

 If, in addition, $w$ is lower semicontinuous, we say that $w$ is an \textbf{$A_1^*$ weight} and write $w\in A_1^*$. \end{definition}

 In particular, note that condition (\ref{eqn:A1condition}) immediately implies that

 where $M$ is the Hardy-Littlewood maximal function taken over uncentered balls.
 This fact will become quite important in several proofs of ours.
-However, because functions of bounded $w$-variation are defined pointwise, it is not enough to have this inequality a.e.
+However, because functions can have positive variation on sets of measure zero, it is not enough to have this inequality a.e.
 Thus, we define the following slightly stronger subclass of $A_1$ weights.

 \begin{definition} Let $w:\R^n\to[0,\infty]$.
 We say that $w$ is an \textbf{everywhere $A_1$ weight} if $w\in L^1_\text{loc}(\Omega)$, and there exists some $C>0$ such that

 for all balls $B\subseteq\R^n$.
 In this case, we write $w\in A_1$.
 We call the smallest $C$ for which (\ref{eqn:EA1condition}) holds the \textbf{$A_1$ constant} and write